-Although most students must maintain some part-time employment, it is very difficult to maintain full- time employment and a field experience unless the 40 hours of employment is flexible.
-Evening and weekend placement options are extremely limited and there is no guarantee for a field placement for evenings and weekends.
+Although most students must maintain some part-time employment, it is very difficult to maintain full-time employment and a field experience unless the 40 hours of employment is flexible.
+Evening and weekend placement options are extremely limited and there is no guarantee for a field placement on evenings and/or weekends.

 Occasionally students will have an employment opportunity at the agency where they are completing their practicum experience.
-This situation often creates a conflict with the completion of the field education course requirements and is not a recommended option; however, is allowed under certain circumstances.
-(Please refer to the field program manual for specific details on the requirements and the process for requesting an Employment-Based Field Practicum.)
+This situation often creates a conflict with the completion of the field education course requirements and is not a recommended option.
+However, it is allowed under certain circumstances (please refer to the field program manual for specific details on the requirements and the process for requesting an Employment-Based Field Application Form).

 Students may review previous agency placements located on the Field Education website, as well as other posted materials regarding practicum opportunities prior to the completion of their field application.
 Once a student identifies their desired social work practice area they should complete the field application packet.

 All students planning to enroll in a field education course must complete the Field Application the semester prior to their practicum.
 All applications should be typed and instructions need to be followed.
 (Students should also retain a copy of the field application on their computer.)
 Once completed, the field application packet should be submitted through the Social Work Field Website by the designated deadlines.

 Field applications are due during the time periods listed below.